hkalexling/AWScrollView/README.md

 The design was inspired by the app [Flat Tomato](https://itunes.apple.com/us/app/flat-tomato-time-management/id719462746?mt=8)

-Implemented purely in Swift 2.
+Both Swift 2 and Objective-C version are provided.

 ###Demo GIF: